Yalantis/Side-Menu.Android/README.md

 Using
 ======
+First of all you have to upload animation submodule with `git submodule update --init` command<br>
+Or you can add gradle dependency with `compile 'com.yalantis:sidemenu:1.0'` command.<br>

-First of all you have to upload animation submodule with `git submodule update --init` command You have to create special overlay layout to show in behind current `Circular Reveal` animated view.
+After you have to create special overlay layout to show in behind current `Circular Reveal` animated view.
 And to add all items to menu you have to add all of them into  `LinearLayout`

 ```xml